 In the event this doesn’t fix the problem the first time, try doing it again, and if it’s still not fixed, you may just need to wait it out or do a full system reboot.
 The Bronzebeard error is also common after maintenance, as a lot of players will be attempting to log back in.

 Hopefully you’ve managed to fix the Bronzebeard error in Sea of Thieves and are already back sailing the seas in search of buried treasure!
-Be sure to check back with us as we continue to cover the beta as well as the full release of Sea of Thieves on March 20.
+To keep on top of the latest in Rare's open-sea adventure, be sure to check out our tremendous Sea of Thieves walkthrough and guide.